AI Historical Figures for Interactive Museum Exhibits

 In-Gallery

-Historical characters can appear as part of the exhibition itself as speaking portraits, life-size figures, or immersive educational installations.
-This creates direct visitor engagement within the museum space.
+AI historical figures appear as part of the exhibition itself: speaking portraits, life-size holograms, or immersive educational installations.
+This creates direct visitor engagement within the museum space and gives the gallery a new layer of interaction.

 Across Touchpoints

-The same character can also be available through a website or mobile widget, extending access before or after the visit.
-This makes the experience easier to continue, revisit, and share beyond the museum.
+The same character is available through a website or mobile widget, extending the interactive museum exhibit before and after the visit.
+Visitors can continue the conversation, revisit the experience, and share it with others beyond the museum.

 Built Around the Visitor Experience